 “My favorite rolling suitcase right now is the Horizn Cabin Trolley in the chic navy-blue color,” says Pauline Egge, travel journalist and photographer behind the website Petite Passport.
 “There’s a charger inside of the trolley so you can charge your phone while waiting at the airport.
 “The wheels are really smooth and there’s an extra front pocket for my laptop, iPad, magazines, and a thin book,” which she finds convenient for easy access when going through security.
 Egge swears by her Horizn Studios carry-on so much that she told us she’s hoping to nab the checkable size soon.

 “My favorite rolling travel piece is the Calpak Ambeur carry-on,” says Caroline Maguire, fashion director at Shopbop.
 “I love the aesthetic of this bag: clean minimal lines, Über-chic, and easy to use.”
 She also calls out the compartments and center dividers for how convenient they make for packing.
-“It’s also functional and fashionable — and a find at $165 [now even less expensive] — so you won’t feel guilty,” she adds.
+“It’s functional and fashionable,” she says.

 “My favorite piece of rolling luggage is without question the Rimowa Classic, and it’s accompanied me on many a journey,” says Tom Marchant, co-founder of luxury travel and lifestyle brand Black Tomato.
 “As travel is a constant in my life, my luggage needs durability, function, and an understated design.”
 He loves its timeless and elegant look and the fact that it’s waterproof — “a critical factor when traveling.”
 It’s also lightweight and can be stored overhead.
 It’s durable, too: “My Rimowa has seen quite a few things around the world, including a tumble off the roof rack of a tiny car while winding down roads in Greece (miraculously intact).”
 He never has to worry about items he’s collected during his travels breaking, either.
 “As I split my time between New York and L.A., this has become a staple of my life on the go and, I do believe, a lucky talisman of the adventures to come,” he says.
 Rimowa’s cabin luggage line is a favorite of Jaclyn Sienna India, the founder of luxury lifestyle service Sienna Charles, who says the brand’s cabin suitcases are ideal for short business trips, since they fit easily in a plane’s overhead compartment.